 There is a lot of support and interest in this new way of using the information collected by CRANE.
 The Cleft Lip & Palate Association (CLAPA) – the only national charity dedicated to improving the lives of people affected by cleft lip and palate in the United Kingdom – endorses this work.

-Toni Kitchingman, Interim Chief Executive Officer of CLAPA says:
+Claire Cunniffe, Chief Executive Officer of CLAPA says: